Current Goldendoodle Puppies for Sale

 Where you live can certainly factor into which size of Goldendoodle will be your best match.
 Do you have a lot of space for the dog to safely run outside?
 Is the yard currently fenced securely?
 Do you reside in an apartment or condo?
 Have you looked into the pet policy of your building?
 Individuals who live downtown and do not have a yard should have all of their local parks and public green spaces scouted out and a daily exercise plan in place for utilizing them.

-Over the generations of crossbreeding Golden Retrievers and Poodles, with the latter offering a wide range of size options, three distinct and common Goldendoodle sizes have emerged.
+Over the generations of crossbreeding Golden Retrievers and Poodles, with the latter offering a wide range of size options, four distinct and common Goldendoodle sizes have emerged.